Abdullah-Sw/Round-Robin-Scheduling/README.md

 # Round-Robin-Scheduling
-For the details open project-01-students.docx
+CSC227 Project: For the details open project-01-students.docx